 -

-I usually keep my windows closed in spring ________ the pollen count is too high outside.
+I usually keep my windows closed in spring the pollen count is too high outside.

 so / because / but / and